upioneer/homelab/OpenWebUI/README.md

 # Option 1
-Watchtower runs alongside and checks for updates every 24h.
+Watchtower runs alongside and checks for updates at 4am.
 Adjust as required
 ```yaml
 services:
   open-webui: